SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/parts-of-speech.md

 #### interjections

-»⟮Interjection⟯« is ⟮＿a pragmatic category＿⟯ that ⟮indicates a reaction⟯.
+»⟮Interjection⟯« is ⟮＿a pragmatic category＿⟯ that ⟮indicates a reaction⟯ and ⟮exhibits distinct syntactic behavior (namely, being mainly unaffected by it)⟯.
-⟮＿Interjections＿⟯ are ⟮pretty separated⟯ from ⟮the rest of the syntax of the sentence⟯.
-⟮＿Interjection＿⟯ and ⟮c_;＿discourse marker＿⟯ are often used interchangeably, but ⟮c_;＿interjection＿⟯ refers to ⟮the syntactic/morphological class⟯, while ⟮c-;＿discourse marker＿⟯ refers to ⟮the pragmatic class⟯.

-### lexical category
+### lexemic category

-»⟮A lexical category⟯« is ⟮＿a word class＿⟯ that (also) encodes ⟮＿sememes＿⟯.
+»⟮A lexemic category⟯« is ⟮＿a word class＿⟯ that (also) encodes ⟮＿sememes＿⟯.
-»⟮A content word⟯« is ⟮＿a lexical unit＿⟯ that is ⟮a member of ＿a lexical category＿⟯.
+»⟮A content word⟯« is ⟮＿a lexemic unit＿⟯ that is ⟮a member of ＿a lexemic category＿⟯.
-Sometimes ⟮lexical category⟯ is used ⟮as a synonym for⟯ ⟮part of speech/word class⟯ (but I don't like this).
+Sometimes ⟮lexemic category⟯ is used ⟮as a synonym for⟯ ⟮part of speech/word class⟯ (but I don't like this).

 #### ad